Timing and Structure

 - Supercritical airfoils with delayed shock-induced drag rise.

-This coursework section will allow the interactive design of a transonic airfoil profile on a workstation in the DPO.
+This coursework section will allow the interactive design of a transonic airfoil profile.
 The aim is to consolidate the lecture material and illustrate how the various design constraints compete in practice.

 - Airframe / Intake integration